PaoloIannino/NordVPN-Linux/README.md

 # NordVPN Linux Client

-A simple python command-line client for NordVPN.
+A minimal python command-line client for NordVPN.
 It allows you to discover which servers and types of VPN are available.
 In addition it provides you the best server for each country and/or type of VPN.
-Mostly motivated by the absence of NordVPN official clients for Linux distributions.
+All of this is done in 38 lines of python with no external dependencies except the standard python library.

 ## Getting Started